 Despite the fact I DO LOVE big scary rides.

-Being with my little people and seeing the magic of Disney through their eyes was way more fun than any big ride.
-All the more reason for us to return again too!
+Being with my little people and seeing the magic of Disney through THEIR eyes was way more fun than any Big Disney Ride.

-Tip 4: It’s never too early to introduce your children to Mickey and Minnie.
+No. 4: It’s never too early to introduce your children to Mickey and Minnie.

 As Walt Disney himself said, “Remember, it all started with a mouse.”

 Pay homage to the great fellow himself and while you are there, don the ears.
-It’s the done thing!

 In five days of visiting parks, we stood in ONE queue (Toy Story Midway Mania) for 80 minutes.

-We went from kid-friendly ride to kid-friendly ride to kid-friendly ride, and apart from Toy Story, the long wait was 15 minutes.
+We went from kid-friendly ride, to kid-friendly ride, to kid-friendly ride, and apart from Toy Story, the long wait was 15 minutes.

 One of the benefits of staying at a Disney Hotel on a vacation package is that you can pre-book your Fast Passes UP TO 60 DAYS IN ADVANCE.

-That’s three quick ride entries guaranteed per day.
+That’s THREE quick ride entries guaranteed per day.

-Get online and do it.
 I repeat, get online and book those Fast Passes as early as your booking will let you.